Taker18/roomservice/README.md

-Hi and welcome to Roomservice.xml
+Hi and welcome to my Roomservice.xml

-Here you can visit the Roomservice i am using, if there is any typo. let me know
+Here you can visit the one i am using, if there is any typo, pls let me know :)

+See you soon on XDA-Developers ;-)